shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   Upcast: When you cast this spell, it gets upcast to twice its level.
 -   Reaching: The cast range for this spell is doubled.
 -   Remote: The tether range for this spell is doubled.
--   Lasting: The max duration for this spell is doubled.
+-   Lasting: The spell duration for this spell is doubled.
 -   Animating: You cast this spell as if it didn’t have concentration.

 # Subclassing